So let's look at gradients of straight lines and curves.

 So here we have the change in y, and here we have the change in x.

-So let?s work out with the change in y would be here, the change in y
+So let's work out what the change in y would be here, the change in y

 would in this case be f of x plus delta x and you subtract from it, f of x,

 to get this value here that we've just worked out.

 And in similarly for the x-axis, we'll have x plus delta x and we take away x from it.

 Let's put that into our formula now, so, we're going to say that delta y over delta x